platinio/Unity-HermesEventGenerator/README.md

 ![alt text](https://github.com/platinio/Unity-HermesEventGenerator/blob/main/ReadmeResources/hermesSettings.png?raw=true)

-There are separated paths for Arguments and Events code generation, you can change it bu clicking the button at the right, this is mostly if you use assembly definitions andd need this code in a specific location, otherwise you can just use the default values.
+There are separated paths for Arguments and Events code generation, you can change it by clicking the button at the right, this is mostly if you use assembly definitions andd need this code in a specific location, otherwise you can just use the default values.

 The **Use Visual Scripting** bool will create the code to respond to these events from visual scripting, if you are not interested in using visual scripting or if you dont have visual scripting in your project just disable this feature.